Cheryl Eichar Jett

 NEWS & BLOG

-Wow, it’s been my pleasure to be a guest on Robby Robinson’s Monday night show, “Jam’n Java,” with a Route 66 segment since January!
-Just in case you don’t know Robby, he is a phenomenal musician and has been keyboardist and music director with the incredible (and still rocking at age 88!)
-Frankie Valli for 45 years!
+Wow, it’s been my pleasure to be a guest on Robby Robinson’s Monday night show, “Jam’n Java,” with a Route 66 segment for the past two years (during the summer/fall tourism season!
+Just in case you don’t know Robby, he is a phenomenal musician and has been keyboardist and music director with the incredible (and still rocking at age 90!)
+Frankie Valli for 46 years!
 Robby is also my long-time, high-school-days friend from Litchfield, Illinois, and we have definitely done some reminiscing during some of the Route 66 segments.
 (Litchfield is, of course, an Illinois Route 66 town.)
 Robby did a fantastic arrangement and recording of the “(Get Your Kicks) on Route 66” song with amazing upcoming vocalist Sara Niemietz (you must listen at Route 66 Robby Robinson).
 And of course, we’re both BIG fans of our hometown’s Litchfield Museum & Route 66 Welcome Center!
-So that’s sort of how I ended up with an invitation to do a Route 66 segment for a while on his Monday night show, which is always packed with music, Route 66, Frankie Valli tour info and reports, and “all things Robby Robinson,” as Robby seems to have even more projects going on than I do!
-Anyway, please join us soon on a Monday evening!
+So that’s sort of how I ended up with an invitation to do a Route 66 segment on his Monday night show, which is always packed with music, Route 66, Frankie Valli tour info and reports, and “all things Robby Robinson!”
+As of November 18, 2024, I’m on winter hiatus from the show, but will be back on in the spring!

 JAM’N JAVA Monday evenings 9 pm Central, 7 pm Pacific at Jam'n Java